GenomicsAotearoa/introduction-to-shell/docs/04-redirection.md

     Remember, you can put any commands inside the loop, and they will be executed for each item in your list.
 This makes for loops a powerful tool for automating repetitive tasks in bash scripting.

-Sometimes, we want to expand a variable without any whitespace to its right.
-Suppose we have a variable named `foo` that contains the text `abc`, and would like to expand `foo` to create the text `abcEFG`.

-!!! terminal "Code"

-    ```bash
-    $ foo=abc
-    $ echo foo is $foo
-    foo is abc
-    $ echo foo is $fooEFG      # doesn't work
-    foo is
-    ```

-The interpreter is trying to expand a variable named `fooEFG`, which (probably) doesn't exist.
-We can avoid this problem by enclosing the variable name in braces (`{` and `}`, also called "curly brackets"). `bash` treats the `#` character as a comment character.
-Any text on a line after a `#` is ignored by bash when evaluating the text as code.

-!!! terminal "code"

-    ```bash
-    $ foo=abc
-    $ echo foo is $foo
-    foo is abc
-    $ echo foo is ${foo}EFG      # now it works!
-    foo is abcEFG
-    ```

-Let's write a for loop to show us the first two lines of the fastq files we downloaded earlier.
+!!! list-check "Let's write a for loop to show us the first two lines of the fastq files we downloaded earlier.
 You will notice the shell prompt changes from `$` to `>` and back again as we were typing in our loop.
-The second prompt, `>`, is different to remind us that we haven't finished typing a complete command yet.
-A semicolon, `;`, can be used to separate two commands written on a single line.
+The second prompt, `>`, is different to remind us that we haven't finished typing a complete command yet."

-!!! terminal "code"

     ```bash
     $ cd ../untrimmed_fastq/